gatsbyjs/gatsby/docs/docs/themes.md

 you can modify the file directory.

-On running  `gatsby eject gatsby-core-theme` and then a list of assets will will be shown, from which you could choose which assets to eject.
+On running  `gatsby eject gatsby-core-theme` and then a list of assets will be shown, from which you could choose which assets to eject.
 A common use case would be, install Gatsby blog theme.
 In order to override the blog's index page, eject it and tweak the react component.